Dreaming of an earthquake: when the ground beneath your feet stops being solid

 An earthquake destroys precisely this certainty.
 Not a single building, not a specific object — but the very premise of stability.
 This is why such a dream so rarely leaves a person unmoved.
 It touches something deeper than fear or anxiety.
 It touches foundations.

 When the earth shakes in a dream — it is almost always an image of something fundamental: core beliefs that have cracked, relationships that seemed unbreakable, a situation you considered stable.
 This is a dream about something shifting very deep within.
 And this shift demands an honest look — not because it is frightening, but because a new reality requires a new point of footing.
-And perhaps right now, reading these words, you already feel what is at stake — that groundlessness beneath your feet that is easier not to notice than to acknowledge.
+It may be that you already recognize precisely this unsteadiness beneath your feet — the one easier not to notice than to acknowledge.

 You are standing — and suddenly everything begins to sway.
 The ground gives way beneath you.
 Walls crack.
 You try to grab hold of something, to find a point of equilibrium.
 Fear.
 Disorientation.
 It is impossible to understand where to go and what to hold onto.